markeyser/Deployment-of-ML-Models/09-Machine-Learning-Model-Pipeline-Overview.md

 Once we have analyzed our data we are familiar with the variables under nature.
 The next step is feature engineering.
 After data analysis,  we should help gain a good understanding of whether we can use the variables as they are but if we need to transform them before passing them onto a machine learning algorithm.

  During feature engineering we transform the variables to make them ready to be utilized in a machine learning model.
-I will go in more detail in the next lecture about this step because this is extremely important but just to give you a flavor here by feature engineering I mean feel in meeting values and calling categorical

-variables and date among other things.
+I will go in more detail in the next lecture about this step because this is extremely important but just to give you a flavor here by feature engineering I mean feel in meeting values and calling categorical variables and date among other things.

-After feature engineering.

-The next step is features election.
+After feature engineering, the next step is features election.
 Why do we need to select features in the first place.

 Well there is a lot to say on why this tape is vital for modern deployment and I will cover that in